 Having cold feet on your wedding day is normal.
 But if you are feeling it on your floor, it only means that you have a poorly insulated floor.
 In this case, replacing it with new underfloor insulation is the best solution to take.

 The good news is that there are tons of available options on the market today.
 The only problem is how you determine which of those insulation options is right for your floor.

-To make the shopping process easier, here are 4 tips on how you can choose the best underfloor insulation:
+To make the shopping process easier, here are four tips on how you can choose the best underfloor insulation:

 1. Installing underfloor insulation is not always required

 There are two ways to determine this: one is by knowing the flooring materials and method used in constructing it.
 The second is to consult a professional insulation installer.

 Solid concrete is one of the best examples that doesn’t require installing underfloor insulation.
 This is simply for the reason that it doesn’t have any subflooring that professional insulation installers could access and install it into.
 It will only be required if it was constructed as a suspended concrete slab.

 Other conditions that installing floor insulation systems may not be required or tradies advised not to are the following:

 - Presence of chemical-based spray for insects